tchemaly/tchemaly.github.io/_projects/Undergrad.md

 ---
 layout: page
-title: <a href="https://ieeexplore.ieee.org/abstract/document/8167571" target="_blank" rel="noopener noreferrer">MRI and Stereo Vision Surface Reconstruction and Fusion</a>
+title: <a href="https://ieeexplore.ieee.org/abstract/document/8167571" target="_blank" rel="noopener noreferrer">3D Surface Reconstruction and Fusion</a>
-description: Published by IEEE - 3D reconstruction and fusion of the surface of breast phantoms imaged with different modalities (MRI and camera) for guidance in robotic-assisted biopsy
+description: Published by IEEE - 3D reconstruction and fusion of the surface of breast phantoms imaged with MRI and stereo camera for guidance in robotic-assisted biopsy
 img: assets/img/undergrad.gif
-importance: 2
+importance: 5
 category: Medical XR and Computer Vision
 related_publications:
 ---